 Sasha Bezzubov’s photographs of the “Albedo Zone” are large format black and white stark compositions of Arctic ice and water.
 Albedo is the measure of diffusive reflection of solar radiation.
 These photos are stark visible examples of global climate change.

-Thomas Broadbent’s watercolor is highly detailed black and white rendering based on actual moon craters and tiled together in the way that NASA tiles photographs taken by its space rovers.
+Thomas Broadbent’s installation of watercolor panels, "Lunar crater Chain" is a highly detailed black and white rendering based on actual moon craters and tiled together in the way that NASA tiles photographs taken by its space rovers.

 In Phillip Buehler’s aerial photographs from a military airplane storage yard in Arizona the repetition of the same model of bomber aircraft are so abstractly pattern-based that the overall effect beginnings to feel like a Middle Eastern tapestry.

 Stephen Mallon’s otherworldly “Italian Forest” is a grove of trees in an industrial tree farm.
 Mallon’s composition directs the viewer to see the parallels and repetition within the forest.